imaansaleem/Games/Alien-Path-Game/README.md

 Zombie cannot move to locations occupied by other zombies.
 When Alien finds a pod, the attack must target only ONE (1) zombie closest to the pod.
 If there are two or more zombies closest to the pod, choose any one of them at random.
 For defeated zombies, the game should skip their turns, but their attributes must remain displayed throughout the game.

-### 6.5.
-Game Controls
+### 6.4.
+Game Objects
-The player plays the game by typing commands.
-The following shows the commands:
+Apart from the game characters, the game board also contains game objects that Alien can interact with.
+Here are the game objects:

 | Name         | Appearance | Description                                              |
 |--------------|------------|----------------------------------------------------------|